Boeing CEO gave up millions in pay last year, though future stock awards loom large

 Adding the value of standard personal benefits for Boeing executives — including the use of aircraft and limousines for personal travel, life insurance premiums and company contributions to his retirement plan — the compensation actually paid out in his first year in the job came to just shy of $560,000.

+As a gesture of sacrifice as the company struggled, Calhoun left on the table $1.1 million in base salary from March through December and a guaranteed bonus of $2.52 million.

-Calhoun also was granted just over $20.5 million in stock awards last year, though none of those have vested yet.
+According to details in the annual proxy statement that shows compensation figures for the company’s five highest-paid executives, Calhoun also was granted just over $20.5 million in stock awards last year, though none of those have vested yet.

 Counting that future remuneration, his total compensation was just over $21 million.

-According to details in the annual proxy statement that shows compensation figures for the company’s five highest-paid executives, Calhoun left on the table $1.1 million in base salary from March through December and a guaranteed bonus of $2.52 million.

 Last year’s filing showed that Calhoun’s predecessor as CEO, Dennis Muilenburg, had pocketed $30 million in 2019, including his base salary and stock awards that vested that year.